 Moreover, the FDA's recent draft guidance titled 'Logic Model: A Framework to Link Program Design With Assessment,' released on May 7, 2024, emphasizes the structured approach necessary for successful program implementation, focusing on the design, implementation, and evaluation phases.
 This guidance aligns with the emphasis on effective communication and oversight within these initiatives.

 By ensuring that patients are well-informed about the risks associated with their medications, risk evaluation and mitigation strategies not only enhance patient safety but also contribute to the overall integrity of the drug approval process.
-The significance of these programs in preventing adverse events cannot be overstated, as they serve as a crucial line of defense in protecting public health.
+The significance of these programs in cannot be overstated, as they serve as a crucial line of defense in protecting public health.
 Furthermore, collaborations such as that between UBC and Osmind aim to improve mental health treatment within this framework, showcasing innovative methods to enhance safe medication use and health outcomes.
 The revised GVP Module XVI, launched on August 6, 2024, also provides prescriptive guidance on risk reduction, underscoring the evolving nature of risk evaluation and its impact on medication safety compliance.

 To effectively manage compliance with risk evaluation and mitigation strategies, it is essential to identify the medications involved in these initiatives.
 The FDA maintains a comprehensive list of REMS program drugs that are subject to risk evaluation and mitigation strategies, which includes treatments that pose significant risks, such as: